riquito/Baobab/doc/source/sql_api.rst

 PROCEDURE Baobab_GENERIC_AppendChild
 ------------------------------------

-Add a child as last right sibling in a choseen tree.
+Add a child as last right sibling in a choosen tree.
 Returns the id of the new node created and the id of his tree.
 If choosen_tree is 0 a new tree will be created.

 .. code-block:: sql